 Why team diagnostic instead of individual diagnostic?

-The more complex the project at work, the bigger the need for an effective team.
+need for an effective team and effective teamwork as well.
 A group’s intellectual power increases exponentially with each person that joins.
 Each of them brings a unique skill set and talent to the table.
-Enterprises constantly work on employee effectiveness and retention as the magic formula to create high performing organizations.
+Enterprises constantly work on employee effectiveness and retention as the magic formula to create high-performing organizations.
 However, benefiting a single person’s satisfaction is contrary to the image (and goal), of a system where each person’s tasks and results depend on one another and are interconnected- in other words, a Team.

 While there are different methodologies, at WeWent we choose to focus on 6 aspects to understand a team’s existing – or not – dynamics.